 Campground services end and no fees collected after Sept.
 12, 2016.

-Campground is closed for 2014.
+Campground is open.
 Restrictions: Due to frequent grizzly bear activity within Eagle Creek Campground and the resulting high potential for human-bear interactions, camping will be restricted to hard-sided units only (no tents or pop-up campers).
 The goal of this restriction is to improve public safety.

 $15/Night for single unit